Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 Female golfer swinging a club while wearing a golf polo shirt on course

-The most important fit and mobility checks usually are:
+The most important fit checks usually include:

-• Waist shaping: flattering without limiting torso rotation
+Waist shaping: flattering without limiting torso rotation.

-• Hem behavior: no flipping, pulling, or awkward rise during play
+Hem behavior: no flipping, pulling, or awkward rise during play.

-A useful rule for sourcing teams: if the sample feedback says only “fit feels good,” the product is not fully specified yet.
+If the sample feedback only says “fit feels good,” the product is not fully specified yet.

 In golf, performance is not a bonus.
 It is baseline.

-Wicking and dry-time behavior matter more than showroom appearance.
+Moisture-wicking behavior matters more than showroom appearance.

 Breathability